Start your digital transformation journey now

 Where the change of mindset should happen

 If the HCP chooses to receive a broadcast email, it brings the whole integration with a marketing automation system.
-Further HCP can get the various types of marketing information from marketers, contractors, and other people who are in charge of this process.
-This process practically changes the name of the game and gives the customer a broad picture of what they are signing up for and what type of information they can expect from the pharma company in exchange for consent.
+HCPs can get various types of marketing information from marketers, contractors, and other people who are in charge of this process.
+This practically changes the name of the game and gives the customer a broad picture of what they are signing up for and what type of information they can expect from the pharma company in exchange for consent.

 However, the other cast-iron rule is that the customer, at any minute, has a right to unsubscribe from the information they previously agreed to receive.
-That is why the second point changing the mindset in the consent management process is that using this model the customer may choose to stop communication through one channel, let it be broadcast emails (see scheme 2) but will not stop receiving the information from other channels like portals, events and so on.
-Using this checkbox, the company may deactivate any type of undesirable activities without interrupting an entire communication with the HCP.
+Another key aspect of changing the mindset in the consent management process is hat with this model, customers have the option to opt out of communication through one specific channel, such as broadcast emails (see scheme 2), while still receiving information through other channels like portals and events.
+By using this checkbox, the company may deactivate undesirable activities without interrupting an entire communication with the HCP.

-This way, we can generate the golden rule of consent management: the customer should always be provided with transparency on what their data is used for, what channels will be engaged, and see what’s behind each tick they put into a checkbox.
+This way, we can generate the golden rule of consent management: the customer should always be provided with transparency regarding the use of their data, communication channels used, and meaning behind each checkbox they choose.

-Pharmaceutical companies manage a huge amount of sensitive information cannot be disclosed.
-Today the need to remain competitive and provide a secure environment for the pharma customers prompt us to be certified against a strictly defined and delineated standard that is ISO/IEC 27001
+Pharma regulatory and compliance guidelines are constantly evolving, requiring many organizations to stay updated with the latest industry standards.
+Pharmaceutical companies manage a huge amount of sensitive information that cannot be disclosed.
+Today, the need to remain competitive and provide a secure environment for pharma customers prompts us to be certified against a strictly defined and delineated standard which is ISO/IEC 27001.

 Viseven has successfully passed the first supervisory audit ISO 27001.
-Among the main advantages of adhering to the completed certification norms are asset protection from leakage, theft, or loss; higher trust from the Customers, as well as Employees’ confidence.
-All of this ensures our greater strength in the highly competitive landscape, with clear and transparent workflows, as well as role distribution among our own specialists.
+Among the main advantages of adhering to the completed pharmaceutical compliance certification norms and pharma compliance regulations are asset protection from leakage, theft, or loss; higher trust from the customers, as well as employees’ confidence.
+All of this ensures our greater strength in the highly competitive landscape, with clear and transparent workflows, as well as role distribution among our specialists.

 In case you have questions concerning our expertise in establishing a robust hyper-secure ecosystem – turn to our experts for insights and guidance.